Stanford Tree

-The Stanford Tree is the Stanford Band's mascot and the unofficial mascot of Stanford University.
-Stanford's team name is "Cardinal", referring to the vivid red color (not the common songbird as at several other schools), and the university does not have an official mascot.
+The Stanford Tree is a sequoia and the Stanford Band's mascot and the unofficial mascot of Stanford University.
+Stanford's team name is "Cardinal", referring to the vivid Stanford Cardinal Red color (not the common songbird as at several other schools), and the university does not have an official mascot.
 The Tree, in various versions, has been called one of America's most bizarre and controversial college mascots.
 The tree regularly appears at the top of Internet "worst mascot" lists but has also appeared on at least one list of top mascots.

 History

 The Tree is a member of the Leland Stanford Junior University Marching Band (LSJUMB) and appears at football games, basketball games, and other events where the band performs.
-The "Tree" is representative of El Palo Alto, the tree that appears on both the official seal of the University and the municipal seal of Palo Alto, Stanford's nearby city.
+The "Tree" is representative of El Palo Alto, the tree which appears on both the official seal of the University and the municipal seal of Palo Alto, Stanford's nearby city.

-From 1930 until 1972, Stanford's sports teams had been known as the Indians, and, during the period from 1951 to 1972, Prince Lightfoot (portrayed by Timm Williams, a member of the Yurok tribe) was the official mascot.
+From 1930 until 1972, Stanford's sports teams had been known as the Indians and during the period from 1951 to 1972, Prince Lightfoot (portrayed by Timm Williams, a member of the Yurok tribe) was the official mascot.
 But in 1972, Native American students and staff members successfully lobbied University President Richard Lyman to abolish the "Indian" name along with what they had come to perceive as an offensive and demeaning mascot.
-Stanford's teams reverted unofficially to the name "Cardinal", the color that had represented the school before 1930.
+Stanford's teams unofficially reverted to using the name "Cardinal", the color which represented the school before 1930.

 From 1972 until 1981, Stanford’s official nickname was the Cardinal, but, during this time, there was debate among students and administrators concerning what the mascot and team name should be.
 A 1972 student referendum on the issue was in favor of restoring the Indian, while a second 1975 referendum was against.
 The 1975 vote included new suggestions, many alluding to the industry of the school's founder, railroad tycoon Leland Stanford: the Robber Barons, the Sequoias, the Trees, the Cardinals, the Railroaders, the Spikes, and the Huns.
 The Robber Barons won, but the university's administration refused to implement the vote.
-In 1978, 225 varsity athletes started a petition for the mascot to be the griffin, but this campaign also failed.
-Finally, in 1981, President Donald Kennedy declared that all Stanford athletic teams would be represented exclusively by the color cardinal.
+In 1978, 225 varsity athletes started a petition for the mascot to be the griffin, but that campaign also failed.
+Finally, in 1981, Donald Kennedy, the president of Stanford, declared that all Stanford athletic teams would be represented exclusively by the color cardinal.